aaronrucker990/vpn-config-and-observ/README.md

 (Clean up Azure resources)

-7. Delete the resource group you created in Step 2
+7. Delete the resource group you created in Section 1
 8. Ensure the resources/Resource Group has been deleted.